Nebo15/ecto_mnesia/README.md

 - Schemaless queries.
 - Composite primary keys.
 - Unique/all other constraints (including associations).
-- JOINs
+- JOINs.
 - min, max, avg and other aggregation functions.
 - Intevals.

-*In general*.
+**In general**.
 This adapter is still not passing all Ecto integration tests and in active development.
 But it already can be helpful in simple use-cases.

 ## Why Mnesia?